-- "NSLT health" means health insurance business that is not pursued on a similar technical basis to that of life insurance business and a reference to 'NSLT' is to be construed accordingly; - "OECD" means the Organisation for Economic Co-operation and Development; - "own-fund item" has the meaning given in regulation 71(1); - "participation", in relation to a holding by an insurer in an entity, has the meaning given by regulation 10; - "PCC" means a protected cell company; - "pooling arrangement" means an arrangement whereby two or more insurers agree to share identified insurance risks in defined proportions; - "protected cell company" has the meaning given in the Insurance Regulations 2021; - "related entity" is an entity which is - (a) a subsidiary of the insurer; - (b) an entity in which a participation is held by the insurer; or - (c) an entity linked to the insurer by a relationship that requires the production of consolidated accounts in respect of the insurer and the related entity; - "resecuritisation position" is a securitisation where the risk associated with the underlying pool of exposures is tranched, and at least one of the underlying exposures is a securitisation position; - "ring-fenced funds" are arrangements where an identified set of assets and liabilities are legally segregated from an insurer's total assets and liabilities and as such are managed as though they were a separate undertaking; - "risk mitigation technique" is a technique used by an insurer to transfer risk and includes techniques such as reinsurance contracts, special purpose vehicles and finite reinsurance arrangements; - "risk profile" in relation to an insurer, refers to the nature, scale and complexity of the total risks to which the insurer is or may be exposed; - "SCR" means solvency capital requirement, which is determined under Part 4;
+- (a) a PCC it may mean the PCC, the core of the PCC, or a specific cell of the PCC; and - (b) an ICC it may mean the ICC, or an IC. - "market participant" means a sophisticated party (as referred to in the definition of "arm's length") that is either a seller of an investment to an active financial market or a buyer of an investment from an active financial market; - "material" in relation to an impact, risk, assumption, asset, liability or own fund item means it is sufficiently important to influence the decision-making or judgment of the intended user of the information; - "MCR" means minimum capital requirement; - "non-cellular", in relation a PCC, means the business of the PCC not attributed to a cell of the PCC; - "non long-term business" as defined in the Insurance Regulations 2021; - "NSLT health" means health insurance business that is not pursued on a similar technical basis to that of life insurance business and a reference to 'NSLT' is to be construed accordingly; - "OECD" means the Organisation for Economic Co-operation and Development; - "own-fund item" has the meaning given in regulation 71; - "participation", in relation to a holding by an insurer in an entity, has the meaning given by regulation 10; - "PCC" means a protected cell company; - "pooling arrangement" means an arrangement whereby two or more insurers agree to share identified insurance risks in defined proportions; - "protected cell company" has the meaning given in the Insurance Regulations 2021; - "related entity" is an entity which is - (a) a subsidiary of the insurer; - (b) an entity in which a participation is held by the insurer; or - (c) an entity linked to the insurer by a relationship that requires the production of consolidated accounts in respect of the insurer and the related entity; - "resecuritisation position" is a securitisation where the risk associated with the underlying pool of exposures is tranched, and at least one of the underlying exposures is a securitisation position; - "ring-fenced funds" are arrangements where an identified set of assets and liabilities are legally segregated from an insurer's total assets and liabilities and as such are managed as though they were a separate undertaking;

-- "securitisation" is a pool of various types of contractual debt, such as mortgages and loans, where the related cash flows are sold to third party investors as a tradable financial asset and an exposure to a securitisation is therefore a 'securitisation position'; - "special purpose vehicle" in relation to the risk transfer activities of an insurer, means a financial legal entity, or cell of a PCC in accordance with the Protected Cell Companies Act 2004 (or equivalent), which acts as a reinsurer (or similar) to the insurer; - "technical provisions" has the meaning given in Part 3; - "type 1 securitisation position" is a securitisation position meeting the requirements of paragraph 1 of Schedule 3, which has effect; and - "type 2 securitisation position" is a securitisation position meeting the requirements of sub-paragraph 1(2) of Schedule 3, which has effect.
+- "risk mitigation technique" is a technique used by an insurer to transfer risk and includes techniques such as reinsurance contracts, special purpose vehicles and finite reinsurance arrangements; - "risk profile" in relation to an insurer, refers to the nature, scale and complexity of the total risks to which the insurer is or may be exposed; - "SCR" means solvency capital requirement, which is determined under Part 4; - "securitisation" is a pool of various types of contractual debt, such as mortgages and loans, where the related cash flows are sold to third party investors as a tradable financial asset and an exposure to a securitisation is therefore a 'securitisation position'; - "special purpose vehicle" in relation to the risk transfer activities of an insurer, means a financial legal entity, or cell of a PCC in accordance with the Protected Cell Companies Act 2004 (or equivalent), which acts as a reinsurer (or similar) to the insurer; - "technical provisions" has the meaning given in Part 3; - "type 1 securitisation position" is a securitisation position meeting the requirements of sub-paragraph 21(1) of Schedule 3, which has effect; and - "type 2 securitisation position" is a securitisation position meeting the requirements of sub-paragraph 21(2) of Schedule 3, which has effect.